Europe at The House of Representatives and the Senate

 Parliamentary scrutiny reservation

-Sometimes a particular subject is so important for the Netherlands that Parliament asks the Government not to approve a proposal before Parliament has held a debate about it with the Government.
+Sometimes a particular subject is so important for the Netherlands that Parliament asks the government not to approve a proposal before parliament has held a debate about it with the government.
 On the basis of national legislation and within the framework of the duty to inform, since 2009 both chambers have had the power to hold a parliamentary scrutiny reservation during the development of European legislation.
 By applying a reservation, a chamber indicates that it considers a proposal to be of exceptional political importance and that it wishes to receive detailed information on the discussion of this proposal before the Council reaches a decision on it.
-The Government is not yet allowed to approve the proposal in these cases.
+The government is not yet allowed to approve the proposal in these cases.
 In the House of Representatives, a parliamentary scrutiny reservation has been placed on various dossiers, resulting in stricter agreements concerning information.
 Unlike the House of Representatives, the Senate has not yet applied this procedure.
 Scrutiny reservations can be found on the IPEX-website.

 Rapporteurs